-Recognizing that leading CRM products were not suitable for modern recruiting, we designed branded email marketing features for passive candidate engagement, developed advanced segmentation based on candidate pipeline progress and talent pool attributes, and helped our customers to the forefront of personalized multi-channel communication.
+Recognizing that leading CRM products were not suitable for modern recruiting, we designed branded email marketing features for passive candidate engagement, developed advanced segmentation based on candidate pipeline progress and talent pool attributes, as well as pioneered personalized multi-channel communication.

-Today, Avature continues to find new ways to deliver innovative software so our customers can continue to define pioneering business practices and gain a competitive advantage.
-Our unique software development cycle – one based on agile design, micro-scoping and high frequency/low risk releases – allows us to respond quickly to market changes and leverage the latest technology with new versions of our code every two weeks!
+Today, Avature continues to find new ways to deliver innovative software so that our customers can continue to define pioneering business practices and gain competitive advantage.
+Our “internet company” software development life cycle – based on agile design, micro-scoping and high frequency/low risk releases – allows us to respond quickly to our customer’s needs.

-At Avature, our customers are our strategic partners, and we learn from them as they expand the use of the Avature platform to meet their business challenges across the HR spectrum.
-It is this collaboration that has led our multi-application platform model to quickly become the data hub and operating system of choice for talent acquisition and management in the large enterprise.
+Our customers, from our early CRM adopters, to the talent leaders that are radically repositioning HR for the future, will continue to shape the Avature platform as they apply people-centric automation to their talent acquisition and talent management endeavours and look to take on the complex HR challenges of today.
+It is this collaboration that has led our multi-application platform model to quickly become the data hub and platform of choice for talent acquisition and talent management in the large enterprise.